 Join other UI students, faculty, and staff, and Iowa City community members for a Day of Service in Celebration of Dr. Martin Luther King Jr. on Monday, January 20, 2020.
 Sign up and learn more at mlk.uiowa.edu

-Registration for this event will officially open in early fall.
+Registration for this event will officially open in late fall.
 If you are interested in participating, joining the planning committee, or supporting the event in another way, you can fill out an interest form using THIS LINK and someone will contact you with further information.